 - Optimise your communications.
 As discussed, businesses need intelligent remarketing tools to make sure none of their efforts are wasted.
 Here, the process comes full circle; informed by robust datasets, companies can deploy effective marketing tools.
 With dynamic, creative content, businesses can ensure their communications are relevant, timely and engaging.

 Overall, these three steps promote greater understanding of the customer.
-Through a comprehensive overview of their desires, demands and behaviors, companies can optimise marketing efforts and drive sales.
+Through a comprehensive overview of their desires, demands and behaviours, companies can optimise marketing efforts and drive sales.

 Customer centricity: Real relationships and tangible results